-With waterfront parks, open-air restaurants, vintage boutiques and historic downtowns, these New York villages are storybook settings you can revisit time and time again.
-Explore these walking-friendly, charming locations and see why people are falling in love with New York's village.
+With waterfront parks, open-air restaurants, vintage boutiques, and historic downtowns, these New York villages are storybook settings you can revisit time and time again.
+Explore these walking-friendly, charming locations and see why people are falling in love with New York's villages.

-The magic of this town lies in its location--on the shores of the Hudson River and neighboring Breakneck Ridge--it's a dream destination for artists and outdoorsmen alike.
-Walk its 19th century streets where you'll discover art galleries, farm-to-fork eateries like Hudson Hil's and hikers find refuge after a exploring the woodlands of Hudson Highlands.
+The magic of this town lies in its location—on the shores of the Hudson River and neighboring Breakneck Ridge—it's a dream destination for artists and outdoorsmen alike.
+Walk its 19th-century streets where you'll discover art galleries and farm-to-fork eateries like Hudson Hil's.
+Hikers find refuge after afternoons exploring the woodlands of Hudson Highlands.

 Mirroring the elegance of its namesake lake in every art gallery and B&B, the village of Skaneateles is a favorite for outdoorsmen and wine-lovers alike.
-Stroll the red brick sidewalks to White Birch Vineyards Tasting Room, witness the architecture of its historic district or set sail on the lake, and the formidable beauty of the Finger Lakes will reveal itself.
+Stroll the red brick sidewalks to White Birch Vineyards Tasting Room, witness the architecture of the historic district, or set sail on the lake, and the impressive beauty of the Finger Lakes will reveal itself.

-The setting of and around The Legend of Sleepy Hollow, novelist Washington Irving knew Tarrytown's romantic landscape would captivate the world.
-View the Gothic Revival architecture of Lyndhurst estate, stroll past quaint village shops to a show at Tarrytown Music Hall and enjoy a waterfront feast at Sunset Cove as you explore this enchanting village by foot.
+The setting of The Legend of Sleepy Hollow, novelist Washington Irving knew Tarrytown's romantic landscape would captivate the world.
+View the Gothic Revival architecture of Lyndhurst Estate, stroll past quaint village shops to a show at Tarrytown Music Hall, and enjoy a waterfront feast at Sunset Cove as you explore this enchanting village by foot.

-Travel + Leisure deemed it one of America's most beautiful lakes, and for good reason; the mountains of Adirondack Park and troves of uninhabited islands dotted throughout the lake, create a natural playground for exploration.
-Navigate by kayak or take a cruise with the Lake George Steamboat Company before you head into the village where museums, outdoor restaurants and live music color the streets.
+Travel + Leisure deemed Lake George one of America's most beautiful lakes, and for good reason; the mountains of Adirondack Park and troves of uninhabited islands dotted throughout the lake create a natural playground for exploration.
+Navigate by kayak or take a cruise with the Lake George Steamboat Company before you head into the village where museums, outdoor restaurants, and live music color the streets.

-The baseball mecca and craft beer hub, this village is known for its sport culture and all-American charm.
-While the National Baseball Hall of Fame put Cooperstown on the map, it's since grown into a top destination for people seeking artistry and craftsmanship at cultural spots like the Fenimore Art Museum, the Glimmerglass Festival opera and the Cooperstown Beverage Trail.
+Baseball's hometown and a popular craft beer hub, this village is known for its sports culture and all-American charm.
+While the National Baseball Hall of Fame put Cooperstown on the map, it has since grown into a top destination for people seeking artistry and craftsmanship at cultural spots like the Fenimore Art Museum, the Glimmerglass Festival opera, and the Cooperstown Beverage Trail.